 She had seven children altogether.
-Uncle Johnny was the oldest surviving boy (her first son died in the 1918 flu epidemic), and he must have been smart, although I remember him as being more pugnacious and aggressive, and determined to get his way.
+Uncle Johnny was the oldest surviving boy (the first son died in the 1918 Spanish flu epidemic), and he must have been smart, although I remember him more as being aggressive and pugnacious.
 My dad was the next son.
-He was more quiet and reserved, and he was studious.
-Grammy used to tease him that he was ranked 2nd in his high school class . . . and he was beaten by a girl!
+He was more reserved and studious.
+Grammy used to tease him because he was ranked 2nd in his high school class . . . and he was beaten by a girl!

-But somehow, through luck or persistence, or maybe a kind of early affirmative action, my Uncle Johnny got a scholarship at the nearby Ivy League college, and went on to become a lawyer.
+But somehow, through luck or persistence, or maybe a kind of early affirmative action, my Uncle Johnny got a scholarship to the nearby Ivy League college, and went on to become a lawyer.
 My father followed in his footsteps.
-They both bought big houses in the suburbs, had healthy families, and went on to send their children to good colleges.
+They both bought nice houses in the suburbs, had healthy families, and went on to send their children to good colleges.

 But the third son had a rougher time of it.
-He had diabetes, he had polio, and maybe some other ailments as well.
-He did make it to college -- not an Ivy League school, but a much more modest institution someplace in New Jersey.
-He became a teacher, back in the days when teachers made no money, and he and his wife had a side business buying and selling antiques to help make ends meet.
-Uncle Fred walked with a limp, sometimes with the help of a cane, and he suffered long, deep furrows that creased his face.
+He'd suffered from polio, and he had diabetes and probably some other ailments as well.
+He went to a community college in New Jersey and became a teacher, back in the days when teachers made no money.
+He and his wife had a side business restoring antiques, just to help make ends meet.
+Uncle Fred walked with a cane, and his face was creased with long, deep furrows.

-Uncle Fred had one son, a few years older than I was.
-And, I remember, they lived on a dirt road, and when we went to visit them in the summer the kids would go swimming in a nearby creek, with an old tire on a rope so we could swing out into the water.
+Uncle Fred lived on a dirt road with his wife and son.
+When we went to visit them in the summer the kids would go swimming in a nearby creek, with an old tire on a rope so we could swing out into the water.
 It was a lot of fun.

 Fun for me.
-But clearly, Uncle Fred held some resentments.
-The whole family used to get together at my aunt's house in rural Connecticut a couple of times a year -- for Easter or Thanksgiving or Grammy's birthday.
+But Uncle Fred held some resentments.
+The whole family used to get together at my aunt's house in rural Connecticut a couple of times a year.
+So this incident happened over Easter.
+I think it was 1965.

 |Uncle Johnny (left) and my dad, c.
 1940|

-So I remember, we were all sitting on the stoop outside my aunt's house.
+So we were all sitting on the stoop outside my aunt's house.
 Uncle Johnny looked over at his younger brother, Uncle Fred.
-Maybe Fred could help out, maybe get his son into his no-name college in New Jersey for a semester or two, before he got back in good graces with his Ivy League school.
-And at least his son would be somewhere in college, not hanging around home causing more trouble.
+Maybe Fred could help out, he thought, maybe Fred could use some influence and get his son into his no-name college in New Jersey for a semester or two, until his son got back in good graces with his fancy Ivy League school.
+At least his son would be somewhere in college, not hanging around home causing trouble.

-Uncle Fred scowled.
-"Are you kidding me?" he snarled.
+I'm sure Uncle Johnny was just trying to be a good dad.
+But Uncle Fred bristled at the idea.
+"Are you kidding?" he snarled at his older brother.
 "Where I work, where I went to school . . . it was never good enough for you.
-But now as soon as your kid gets in trouble, you come crawling to me for help?
+But now your kid gets in trouble, and you come crawling to me for help?
 Where were you when I needed a little help?"

 Uncle Johnny stood up and faced him.
 Looked him hard in the eyes, challenging him.
-Uncle Fred took a step forward and pushed Uncle Johnny back, so he stumbled on the step.
-Johnny turned and bent over, thrusting his arms out to catch himself on the step.
+Uncle Fred took a step forward.
+Then he pushed Uncle Johnny back so he stumbled on the step.
+Johnny turned and bent over, thrusting his arms out to catch himself on the concrete step.
 Then he whipped around and lunged at Uncle Fred, throwing punches to his body and tackling him to the ground.

-Uncle Fred got on top and was landing some blows -- even though he was somewhat handicapped he was still ten years younger.
+Uncle Fred rolled over, got on top and was landing some blows -- even though he was handicapped he was still ten years younger.
 But then Grammy banged out of the front door.
 She stood imperiously on the front porch, looking down at them and yelling to stop.

-"Come on, let's throw a football around," Uncle Johnny said.
+"Come on, get the baseball, let's go play some catch," Uncle Johnny said.

 By the end of the day everything was back to normal.
 My uncles were slapping each other on the back, laughing and apologizing.
 "Nevermind."
 "Don't worry about it."
-"Hey, no hard feelings."
-We then herded into our cars and started on the trip home, which for me was back to the suburbs.
+"No hard feelings."
+We then herded into our cars and started on the trip home.